South Sudan: South Sudan and the Commonwealth of Nations

 South Sudan has applied to join the Commonwealth of Nations, considering that South Sudan was part of the Anglo-Egyptian Sudan, and has two republics in the Commonwealth of Nations, Kenya and Uganda, as neighbouring countries.
 There was an interest in joining almost immediately after South Sudan's independence.

 Transport

 Road transport is the most common and cheapest means of transport used in the country.

 The Nile River provides the major water transport in South Sudan.
-The White Nile is a navigable waterway from the Lake Albert (Africa) to Khartoum through Jebel Aulia Dam.
+The White Nile is a navigable waterway from the Lake Albert to Khartoum through Jebel Aulia Dam.
 Between Juba and Uganda, the river requires a channel to make it navigable.
 During part of the year the rivers are navigable up to Gambela, Ethiopia, and Wau, South Sudan.